MarkWilcock/Generative-AI-Course/20 Use LLMs Effectively.md

 In the instructions there are some example prompts, to plan a family summer holiday, but please use your own ideas.

+### Task 1
-**Task 1** Start with a vague but typical prompt.
-Here are some prompt examples but please use your own ideas.
+Start with a vague but typical prompt.

 Suggest 5 ideas for good holiday.

+### Task  2
-**Task  2** Provide a more detailed, specific prompt using the RICE framework.
+Provide a more detailed, specific prompt using the RICE framework.
+Build this up step-by-step.

 Role: Act as an expert in holiday planning.
 Your clients live in the UK.
 Keep your responses brief.
 Provide a link for any suggestions that you make.